Student Arts Committee

 This year’s committee initiatives include:

-- Independent Student Arts Fund (ISAPF): A grant awarded to promote student involvement and achievement in the arts by funding independent creative work in the fields of visual and performing arts.
-Download the application here or join the facebook group.
-Deadline 11/12/10 at 5 P.M.
+- Student Arts Fund (formerly known as ISAPF): An Arts Fellows program that awards grants to promote student involvement and achievement in the arts by funding independent creative work in the fields of visual and performing arts.
+Download the application here.
+Deadline 11/22/13 at 5 P.M.
 Questions?
 Email UVAisapf@gmail.com!

-- Arts Advocates Program: A student in the various first and second-year dorm areas advocate and celebrate the arts in their living environment via face-to-face interaction, program coordination, flyering, e-mailing, and simply being passionate about the arts.
+- Arts Advocates Program: A student in each first and second-year dorm areas is chosen to advocate and celebrate the arts in their living environment via face-to-face interaction, program coordination, flyering, e-mailing, and simply being passionate about the arts.

 In the spirit of arts advocacy, the Arts Committee offers the following suggestions to maximize your OWN arts experience on-grounds: